 For patients who are comatose or who have failed to respond to glucagon injection an intravenous injection of strong Dextrose Injection BP should be given.

-Pharmacotherapeutic group: Insulins and analogues for injection, intermediate-acting
+Pharmacotherapeutic group: Insulins and analogues for injection, fast-acting

 Insulin is rapidly absorbed from subcutaneous tissue or muscle following injection.